 This does look like they want to scale on a web level without relying upon people to record quotes from others.

-I am seeing videos at the top of results when I search for quotes from movies, and that have been reported upon in the news.
-Like President Trump referring to a phone call he had with the leader of Ukraine as a “perfect phone call.”
+I see videos at the top of results when I search for quotes from movies and report in the news.
+President Trump referred to a phone call he had with Ukraine as a “perfect phone call.”

 Note that Google is showing videos as search results for that quote.

 I searched for quotes that I knew from history and Movies.
 I see those at or near the top of search results in videos with those quotes in them.
 Of course, that isn’t proof Google is using audio from videos as the sources of those quotes, but it isn’t a surprise after seeing how this patent has changed.

 Has Google gotten that much better at understanding what is said in videos and indexing such content?
 It may be telling us that they have more confidence in how they have indexed video content.
-I would still recommend making transcripts of any videos that you publish to the web, to be safe in making sure content from a video gets indexed correctly.
+I would still recommend making transcripts of any videos you publish to the web to ensure content from a video gets indexed correctly.
 But Google may have gotten better at understanding audio in videos.

-This change may be one triggered by an understanding of the intent behind quote searching.
-When someone searches for a quote, they may care less about who said something, and more interested in watching or hearing them say it.
-This would be a motivation for making sure that a video appears rank high in search results.
+This change may be triggered by an understanding of the intent behind quote searching.
+When someone searches for a quote, they may care less about who said something and are more interested in watching or hearing them say it.
+This would be a motivation for making sure that a video appears to rank high in search results.